Harsh30july/Harsh30july/README.md

 2. **Project Name**: Brief description of the project.
    - Technologies used: List of technologies.
    - Link to project: [Project Link](https://github.com/yourusername/project)

-## Skills
-- Programming Languages: List of languages.
-- Technologies & Tools: List of tools and technologies.

 ## Remedies
 In case you encounter any issues with my projects or have suggestions for improvement, here are some remedies you can try: